 What are the sources of revenue for the federal government?

-Roughly 80 percent comes from the individual income tax and the payroll taxes that fund social insurance programs (figure 1).
-Another 9 percent comes from the corporate income tax, and the rest is from a mix of sources.
+About 50 percent of federal revenue comes from individual income taxes, 7 percent from corporate income taxes, and another 36 percent from payroll taxes that fund social insurance programs (figure 1).
+The rest comes from a mix of sources.

-The federal government collected revenues of $3.3 trillion—about 17.8 percent of GDP.
-Over the past 50 years, federal revenue has averaged 17.4 percent of GDP, ranging from 20.0 percent (in 2000) to 14.6 percent (most recently in 2008 and 2009).
+The federal government collected revenues of $3.5 trillion in 2019—equal to about 16.3 percent of gross domestic product (GDP) (figure 2).
+Over the past 50 years, federal revenue has averaged 17.4 percent of GDP, ranging from 20.0 percent (in 2000) to 14.6 percent (most recently in 2009 and 2010).

-The individual income tax has been the largest single source of federal revenue since 1950, amounting to 47.3 percent of the total and 8.4 percent of gross domestic product (GDP) in 2016.
+The individual income tax has been the largest single source of federal revenue since 1950, amounting to about 50 percent of the total and 8.1 percent of GDP in 2019 (figure 3).
 In recent years, individual income tax revenue has climbed as high as 9.9 percent of GDP (in 2000) at the peak of the 1990s economic boom and dropped as low as 6.1 percent (in 2010) following the 2007–2009 Great Recession.

 Office of Management and Budget.
 Historical Tables.
-Table 2.1.
-“Receipts by Source: 1934–2022” and Table 2.3.
-“Receipts by Source as Percentages of GDP: 1934–2022.”
+Table 2.1, “Receipts by Source: 1934–2025,” and Table 2.3, “Receipts by Source as Percentages of GDP: 1934–2025.”

 Joint Committee on Taxation.
-2014.
-Overview of the Federal Tax System as in Effect for 2014.
-JCX-25-14.
+2018.
+“Overview of the Federal Tax System as in Effect for 2019.”
+JCX-9-19.
 Washington, DC: Joint Committee on Taxation.